khronokernel/What-s-new-in-macOS-Catalina/README.md

 * AppleLife for original EC accomidations
 * OpenCorePkg team for EC SSDTs
 * XLNC on clarify the EC issue
-* AlGreyfor the AMD Kernel Patches
+* AlGrey for the AMD Kernel Patches